maryamSoli/Data-Science-Course/README.md

 visible only to Kaggle’s scoring engine.
 No feature is missing; every cell is either 0 or 1, and the label is an integer 0–10, giving us eleven classes.

+##Assignment 4
+In this assignment, we will act as data scientists for a fictitious insurance company.
+The mission is to build a regression model that accurately predicts the Policy Cost based on a diverse set of anonymized customer and policy-related features.
+The dataset mimics real-world insurance data, making the task a comprehensive exercise in handling various data types and predicting continuous values.

+There are three files on This [Kaggle competition](https://www.kaggle.com/competitions/data-science-5-sbu/overview): train.csv contains approximately 1,100,000 rows, each with an integer ID, numerous anonymized features (e.g., Years Lived, Sex, Yearly Earnings, etc.), and the target Policy Cost. x_test.csv mirrors that structure but omits the Policy Cost, holding 100,000 rows that will decide the leaderboard. sample_submission.csv is a two-column template (ID, Policy Cost).